Wilson Chronicles is a total Source conversion of Half-Life Wilson Chronicles.

 It begins more than promising.
 The appartment area looks really beautiful, and the car sequence is ok, the main menu and HUD is more professional than in any other Source mod I've seen so far, but the overall experience becomes bad quickly, and gets worse a little bit with every minute.

-It's mostly because of the awful level design; first, because it's one claustrophobic area after another, where you get to fight enemies using distant or arena attacks and you can't even strafe away or hide from them.
+It's mostly because of the awful level design; first, because it's one claustrophobic area after another, where you get to fight enemies using distant or area attacks and you can't even strafe away or hide from them.
 Secondly, because it's so freakin' confusing.
-Every few minutes I got stuck somewhere because I didn't know where to go; each door looks the same, so you can't tell which one will open, every switch looks the same, so you don't know which one to pull, each corridor looks the same, etc...
+Every few minutes I got stuck somewhere because I didn't know where to go; each door looks the same, so you can't tell which one will open, every switch looks the same, so you don't know which one to use, each corridor looks the same, etc...

 I'm sorry, I don't believe any amount of patching and improving will ever make this anything more than a polished turd that isn't worth the installation space.
 It is very badly broken and literally all of the assets are ripped from other Source games.
 There is no intensity to it, I don't feel the drive to do anything within the game beyond try to kill Major Wilson.